oliviervaillancourt/blog/_posts/2017-12-22-Freedome-discount-using-serverless.md

 As you can see, this is still a bit rough around the edges and a lot of things can be improved.
 For example:

 - Simplify the nested callback structure
-  - Maybe using things like `Async` npm module to make code more readable
+  - Maybe using things like `Async` npm module to make code more readable.

+  (*EDIT Jan 4th 2018*: [Auth0 Webtasks support Node8](https://tomasz.janczuk.org/2017/09/auth0-webtasks-and-node-8.html) so I could use `Async/Await`)
 - Handle the case where multiple tweets have the '%' char in it
 - ...

 ### Conclusion

-I've worked on this webtask because I wanted to experiment with threading together different services in a serverless environment.
 I know there are other options out there to do similar things.

 * I've tried <https://ifttt.com> and it seems like I was lagging a way to apply filtering on the incoming tweets
 * I know <https://zapier.com> can be used here but not sure about the pricing

+But i've worked on this Webtask because I wanted to experiment with threading together different services in a serverless environment.

+Overall, I must say that working with Webtask was pretty easy even though most of experience is on the c#/.net stack.
+In this particular case I really enjoyed:
+- the programming/debugging experience in the browser for really fast iteration on the code
+- the `secrets` feature of webtask to hide away api keys and avoiding checking them in in Github

 *Hope it helps*